-- (A) social security number; - (B) driver's license or state ID number; or - (C) information that would allow access to financial accounts.
+- (A) social security number; - (B) driver's license or state ID number; or

 A person doing business, a governmental agency, or a person with more than ten employees.
 Judicial branch government agencies are excluded.

 If a breach occurs, the covered entity must notify each state resident whose personal information was subject to the breach.